 -

-Luxury bridal lace differs greatly from casual stretch lace used in lingerie.
-Pattern development always starts with end-use clarity.
+Luxury wedding dress lace is quite different from the casual stretch lace commonly used in lingerie.
+Pattern design always begins with clearly defining the end use.

 -